 Remark 1 (The role of identity).
 Frege frames the puzzle as a problem about identity.
 Already in the arithmetical case it does not have to do anything specifically with identity.
 Just consider this pair of statements where one is more informative than the other:

-$$2 \times 3 > 8 - 3$$ $6 > 5$.
-(1-4)
+(1-4) a. $2 \times 3 > 8 - 3$ b.
+6 > 5.

-Even more obvious is the use in the natural language (if we extend the discussion to natural language):
+Even more obvious is predication in a natural language: